 We applied cy3sabiork for kinetic parameter search and model construction of a kinetic model of galactose metabolism of the human liver (https://github.com/matthiaskoenig/multiscale-galactose) within the Virtual Liver Network (VLN) and Systems Medicine of the Liver (LiSyM) projects.
 A crucial step in building kinetic models of metabolism is the collection of kinetic information from the literature for the parameterization of the biochemical reactions.
 The search and visual exploration with cy3sabiork provides easy-access to a high-quality starting set of kinetic parameters and corpus of relevant publications for the processes of interest.
 Hereby, subsequent literature search and retrieval of referenced publications is simplified.

 A representative SABIO-RK query for galactokinase (EC:2.7.1.6, UniProtKB:P51570), the first step of hepatic galactose metabolization is depicted in Figure 2 retrieving the SABIO-RK kinetic record 14792.
-A more complex query used for parameter search is depicted in Figure 3 and Figure 4 retrieving all kinetic records available for Human galactose metabolism.
+A more complex query used for parameter search is depicted in Figure 3 and Figure 4 retrieving all kinetic records available for human galactose metabolism.

 During model building publications with kinetic information not yet available in SABIO-RK were included in the database by the SABIO-RK curation service.